aerth/diamond/README.md

 ## 3. Example server

 When using go get, you will notice a small example server gets built.
-This is the most simple Diamond.

-More complicated projects would have databases and authentication mechanisms.
+This is the most simple Diamond server.

-Both would be compatible with Diamond.
+More examples are located in the ./example directory.

 ## CONFIG FILE

-JSON encoded.
+Must be JSON encoded.
+Required fields are Addr and Socket.
+All other fields are optional.

 If not specified, diamond library will search for a config.json file in the working directory.